All Israel

 explainer

-Netanyahu aide incarcerated with terrorists and placed on suicide watch – what’s behind the leaked documents scandal?
+Netanyahu aide incarcerated with terrorists and placed on suicide watch – what’s behind leaked documents scandal?

-Prime minister's allies allege prosecution of 'top secret' leaks aims to bring him down
+Prime minister's allies alleged prosecution of 'top secret' leaks aims to bring him down

 The prosecution of Eli Feldstein, a spokesman working for the Prime Minister’s Office (PMO), on the suspicion of leaking sensitive material to a foreign newspaper, has been the eye of a media storm for weeks now.

-With the report on Monday that Feldstein had been placed on suicide watch after a suspicious object had been found in his cell, coverage of the case reached a sad peak.
+With the report on Monday that Feldstein had been placed on suicide watch after a suspicious object was found in his cell, coverage of the case reached a sad peak.

 In this explainer, we'll seek to clarify one of Israel's notoriously complex court cases.